trailofbits/zkdocs/content/docs/zkdocs/zero-knowledge-protocols/product-primes/product-of-two-primes.md

 ## Security pitfalls
 This protocol suffers from the same pitfalls as the [Square-free](../square-freeness#security-pitfalls) and [Two prime divisors](../two-prime-divisors#security-pitfalls) protocols.
 We include them here for clarity:
+ * **Verifier input validation:** Each of the items above the dotted line for the $\varverifier$ is essential to the security of the protocol.
+If any of these checks are missing or insufficient it is likely a severe security issue.
  * **Sampling the $\rhovar_i$ or $\thetavar_i$ values uniformly and not using honest generation:** high severity issue that allows $\varprover$ to forge proofs by sampling $\sampleSet{\sigmavar_i,\muvar_i}{\z\varN}$, and setting $\rhovar_i = \sigmavar_i^\varN\mod \varN$ and $\thetavar_i = \muvar_i^2\mod \varN$ .
  * **Failing to include a fresh value in $\mathsf{gen}_\rhovar$ to generate $\thetavar_i$:** potential high severity issue since this means that all proofs for the same $\varN$ will have the same $\thetavar_i$ values; if the prover uses a probabilistic algorithm to compute square-roots, he can leak two different square-roots of the same value, allowing an attacker to factor $\varN$ using the same attack as [Using HVZKP in the wrong context]({{< relref "/docs/zkdocs/security-of-zkps/when-to-use-hvzk#the-case-of-the-two-prime-divisor-proof" >}}).
 If the square-root algorithm always returns the same square-root for a given $\rhovar_i$ this is not an issue.
  * __Verifier trusting prover on the non-interactive protocol:__